 On 1 January 2013, treaties on final withholding taxes entered into by Switzerland with the United Kingdom and Austria came into force (each a "Contracting State").
 The treaties require a Swiss paying agent, as defined in the treaties, to levy a flat-rate final withholding tax at rates specified in the treaties on certain capital gains and income items (including dividends), all as defined in the treaties, deriving from assets, including the common shares held in account or deposits with a Swiss paying agent by (i) an individual resident in a Contracting State, or (ii) if certain requirements are met, by a domiciliary company (Sitzgesellschaft), an insurance company in connection with a so-called insurance wrapper (Lebensversicherungsmantel) or other individuals if the beneficial owner is an individual resident in a Contracting State.
 Under the treaty with the UK, the tax rate for individuals resident and domiciled in the UK is 35% on dividends and 27% on capital gains, and, under the treaty with Austria, 25% on dividends and capital gains.
-The flat-rate tax withheld substitutes the ordinary capital gains tax and income tax on the relevant capital gains and income items in the Contracting State where the individuals are tax resident, unless the individuals elect for the flat-rate tax withheld to be treated as if it were a credit allowable against the income tax or, as the case may be, capital gains tax, due for the relevant tax year in the relevant Contracting State.
-Alternatively, instead of paying the flat-rate tax, such individuals may opt for a disclosure or the relevant capital gains and income items to the tax authorities of the Contracting State where they are tax residents.
-If Swiss federal withholding tax of 35% has been withheld on dividends, the Swiss paying agent will - to the extent provided in the applicable bilateral treaty for the avoidance of double taxation between Switzerland and the Contracting State - in its own name and on behalf of the relevant shareholder file with the Swiss tax auth
+In the treaty with Austria, the flat-rate tax withheld substitutes the ordinary capital gains tax and income tax on the relevant capital gains and income items, so far as the Austrian income tax law foresees such substitutive effect.
+Under the treaty with the UK, the flat-rate tax withheld substitutes the ordinary capital gains tax and income tax on the relevant capital gains and income items, unless the individuals elect for the flat-rate tax withheld to be treated as if it were a credit allowable against the income tax or, as the case may be, capital gains tax, due for the relevant tax year.
+Alternatively, instead of paying the flat-rate tax, such individuals may opt for a disclosure of the relevant capital gains and income items to the tax authorities of the Contracting State where they are tax residents.
+If Swiss federal withholding tax of 35% has been withheld on dividends, the Swiss paying agent will - to the extent provided in the applicable bilateral treaty for the avoidance of double taxation between Switzerland and the Contracting State - in its own name and on behalf of the relevant shareholder file with the Swiss tax authorities a request for the partial refund of the Swiss federal withholding tax.
+The Swiss federal withholding tax which is not refundable according to the bilateral tax treaty (residual tax) is credited against the flat-rate final withholding tax.